TreeBASE/treebase/BUILDING.md

 files to connect to the database.
 Specifically, you need to make a copy of the file [context.xml.example](treebase-web/src/main/webapp/META-INF/context.xml.example) and name it `context.xml`.
 You then need to edit this file to insert the right values for the variables, e.g. database passwords.
+The currently used configuration values are logged in the private repo TreeBASE/treebase-config.
 Once that is done, the bundling is accomplished with the `package` goal, i.e.

     $ mvn package -Dmaven.test.skip=true